Experiences with Delayed Colostomy Takedown Surgery?

 jakenjypsy44

-Now that the stitches are out, WOW, I feel wonderful.
+Now that the stitches are out, wow, I feel wonderful.
 They were causing most of my problems.
-Still have to wear the girdle thing to keep everything tight.
-Go back to my surgeon next week for another check-up, (need to find out if I can start bowling).
+I still have to wear the girdle thing to keep everything tight.
+I go back to my surgeon next week for another check-up (need to find out if I can start bowling).
 Hitting the throne every day regularly.
-Using the Activia with fiber really helps, much better than playing around with laxatives, stool softeners or other stuff.
+Using the Activia with fiber really helps, much better than playing around with laxatives, stool softeners, or other stuff.

-Don't hesitate on having this done.
-The first few weeks are the hardest to get used to, then WHAM, you will feel great again and get back to a normal life.
-A regular take down is probably a lot easier than what I had done and you will recoup a lot faster.
+Don't hesitate to have this done.
+The first few weeks are the hardest to get used to, then wham, you will feel great again and get back to a normal life.
+A regular takedown is probably a lot easier than what I had done, and you will recuperate a lot faster.

 junopete